kiehozero/Focloir/README.md

 - In previous projects I have spent a lot of time trying to untangle my own CSS from Bootstrap; in this project I committed myself to using as much content from a pre-built CSS library as I could.
 The [Materialize](https://materializecss.com/) is a really lightweight and powerful library that provided great results out of the box.
-The result of this is that nearly all of my CSS styling was around colouring and font selection;
+The result of this is that nearly all of my CSS styling was around colouring and font selection.
+I also used plenty of their pre-built templates to get up and running quickly, especially the form, button, card and modal templates.
 - The [HTML5 Pattern](https://www.html5pattern.com/Miscs) website is a great resource for understanding the use and format of regular expressions in validating user-inputted text;
 - [W3 Schools](https://www.w3schools.com/python/python_mongodb_getstarted.asp) helpfully contains a quick start